 The Best Times to Visit Gettysburg

 Winter is also a great time to photograph Gettysburg, especially after a snowfall.
-Depending on the amount of snow and ice some of the roads, especially at Little Round Top and Big Round Top, may be difficult or even closed, but this is pretty rare.
+Depending on the amount of snow and ice some of the roads, especially at Little Round Top and Big Round Top, may be difficult or even closed.

 Getting Around Gettysburg

 Photographing Gettysburg doesn’t require much hiking.
 Yes, there are some places where you can hike if you’d like to, but most of the area can be photographed with only minimal walking from the road.
 The best way to get around the battlefield and the town is by car.
 The roads can get crowded during peak times, but at most times there are plenty of places to pull off and stop along the side of the road to get out and take photographs.
 Some of the monuments and other areas of interest also have their own parking lots, but these can also fill up in the summer and on weekends.

 There are plenty of bus tours that are available to take you around the battlefield, but of course these tours are more focused on history than photography, so you’re better off driving on your own and deciding where you want to spend your time.

 I recommend having a GPS or local map with you because many of the roads in and around the battlefield are one way, so if you want to back track it can be a little confusing to find your way back without some guidance.

 The park hours are 6:00 AM – 10:00 PM April through October, and 6:00 AM – 7:00 PM November through March.
 The National Cemetery is open sunrise to sunset.